Executive Board Chair – Joey Compton, SCCAHT.firstname.lastname@example.org

 Education & Outreach Committee Co-Chair – Megan Vermillion, email@example.com

 Megan is a two time graduate from The University of Akron with a Bachelors in Social Work and a Master’s in Higher Education Administration.
 Megan works for Hope & Healing Survivor Resource Center (Battered Women’s Shelter and Rape Crisis Center of Summit and Medina Counties) as an Education and Outreach Advocate.
 Megan’s job entails recruiting and training volunteers/interns and educating the community on sexual violence and intimate partner violence.
 Megan has a passion to inspire others to take a proactive stand against human trafficking, sexual violence and intimate partner violence!

 Education & Outreach Committee Co-Chair – Mary Kate Waggoner, firstname.lastname@example.org

-Mary Kate is graduate of the University of Akron, with a bachelor’s degree in social work.
-She is a licensed social worker, with experience working with survivors of human trafficking, abuse, and trauma.
+Mary Kate is graduate of the University of Akron, with a bachelor’s degree in social work, and a graduate degree in progress!
+She is passionate about working with survivors of human trafficking, abuse, and trauma.
 She completed her undergraduate internship in the Education & Outreach department of Hope & Healing Survivor Resource Center, which allowed her to develop skills in community outreach and leadership.
-She currently works as a crisis intervention specialist at the Battered Women’s Shelter as she completes her Master’s degree in social work at the University of Akron.
+She currently works as the Coordinator for the Summit County Human Trafficking Task Force (SCHTTF), overseeing task force sting operations and victim advocacy.